 Successfully Training and Educating Pre-medical Students (STEPS)

-- Need: To increase the number of primary care providers in northeastern Kentucky.
+- Need: To increase the number of primary care providers in northeast Kentucky.

-- Intervention: STEPS provides support such as physician shadowing and MCAT practice exams for regional students applying to medical school.
+- Intervention: STEPS provides support such as physician shadowing, mock interviews, and MCAT practice exams for regional students applying to medical school.

-In northeastern Kentucky, almost half of the counties are considered Health Professional Shortage Areas (HPSAs) for primary medical care.
-In addition to low numbers of its students applying to medical school, the region has seen less than 30% of its applicants accepted into a medical program.
+In northeast Kentucky, almost half of the counties are considered Health Professional Shortage Areas (HPSAs) for primary medical care.
+In addition to low numbers of its students applying to medical school, the region has seen less than 30% of its applicants accepted into an in-state medical program.

 In order to encourage local students to pursue medicine at Kentucky's three medical schools, the Northeast Kentucky Area Health Education Center (NE KY AHEC) created the Successfully Training and Educating Pre-medical Students (STEPS) program in 2013.
 STEPS supports pre-medical students in the Appalachian region as they apply for medical school.

-Pre-medical students attending college in northeastern Kentucky or with a permanent address in the region are encouraged to apply for the STEPS program.
-Interested students must:
+Pre-medical students attending college in northeast Kentucky or with a permanent address in the region are encouraged to apply for the STEPS program.
+Interested students must complete the following steps:

 - Be enrolled in certain math and science courses